 What is Briar?
-Why is it used for making Tobacco Pipes?
+Why is it used for making tobacco pipes?

 Briar is so widely accepted as the finest wood for making tobacco pipes because of its properties.
 It is actually a root wood that grows in burls (large balls of wood) underground.
 Briar is designed by nature to absorb moisture and nutrients from the earth.
 It continues its job of absorbing moisture once it is made into a pipe.

 As you smoke your pipe over time, it will actually flavour your pipe maturing it into a true smoking instrument.
-A well smoked and maintained Briar wood pipe should only improve in taste and smoking qualities with time.
+A well smoked and maintained briar wood pipe should only improve in taste and smoking qualities with time.
 You may find that you like to only smoke a certain flavor of tobacco in your pipe or designate different pipes you own to different blends of tobacco.

 When you smoke your pipe the moisture in the tobacco is released by the heat.
 This moisture forms into a flavoured resin and soaks into the pipe.
-Over time the resin turns into a dark insulating cake which helps keep your pipe lit as you smoke it as well as protects the briar from being scorched if it is smoked to hot.
+Over time the resin turns into a dark insulating cake which helps keep your pipe lit as you smoke it as well as protects the briar from being scorched if it is smoked too hot.

-How do I ensure I build a good "Cake"?
+How do I ensure I build a good “cake"?

-A trick for building up a good Cake faster is to apply a thin layer of maple syrup or even wine jelly to the inner bowl wall.
+A trick for building up a good cake faster is to apply a thin layer of maple syrup or even wine jelly to the inner bowl wall.
 Do this every other smoke at least 3 times.

 For a more natural method you can use water or saliva, although this will take longer you are more likely to develop the true taste of your favourite blend of tobacco if you use this method.